Drop your bags and give me a kiss

 Beauty was paramount in Einstein’s concept of the universe – inspired not least by the “architecture” and “inner unity” he found in the music of Bach and Mozart.
 Einstein’s work was very much an attempt to unify physics, to explain apparently disparate elements within the same framework.

 Certain basic elements are necessary, in order to satisfy the definition of: “Music” Melody, Harmony, Timbre, and Rhythm.
 Much of today’s pop culture music is completely lacking in architecture and inner unity and would better qualify as dialog or diatribe.
 (When I see the children of European heritage eagerly shedding the vestiges of their own culture for those of another, I am deeply disturbed and justifiably concerned for our future.
 Self flagellation is never a good thing…not by an individual, and certainly not by an entire culture.
 How can we have mutual respect for each other when we are being indoctrinated by those who would force us to drink from a trough of shame…shame for who knows what anymore.
 It doesn’t seem to matter, as long as we are brought to humiliation!
 Language, and Art!
 They can unify, or they can divide.
-But allow one culture to overwhelm another by means of neo-doctrines borne out of the cries for “Reconquista” or “Reparations”…???
+But allow one culture to overwhelm another by means of neo-doctrines borne out of the post revisionist historical and hysterical cries for “Reconquista” or “Reparations”…???
 Nah!!!
 I don’t think so!
-We will never live constructively in the present and build a path to a better future if we continue to navigate in reverse.)
+We will never live constructively in the present and chart a course to a better future if we continue to navigate in reverse.

 Like Einstein, I too, was a high school drop-out and I would contend that my own interests in life have been closely aligned with many of the same principles.
 No!
 I don’t claim to be an Einstein, but I have little doubt that our self serving moebius of an educational system has failed many a budding Einstein in our midst.
 I call it, “the cycle of academia.”
 Teachers, many of them barely out of high school themselves, teach children how to become teachers.
 Never having navigated the complexities and the realities of the socio-economic dynamics in which private enterprise must remain competitive, it is unreasonable to believe that they could even remotely prepare our children for something about which they have no real world experience?
 And so they teach what they know: how to be a teacher.
 I’ve often thought that in order to qualify for one of the most important undertakings that anyone can gravitate toward and to which we entrust our children and the future, an individual should come to the class room with actual real world experience and qualifications.
 They should demonstrate an unbridled enthusiasm for the future that will belong to their students.
 Put an age restriction on qualifications…must be over fifty.
 That’s about the right chronology for when knowledge and wisdom come together.